parsiya/parsiya.net/content/post/2024/2024-09-19-steam-open-desktop/index.markdown

 }
 ```

+If you want to see which process is doing this, run `netstat -anb` in an admin
+prompt and look for who is listening on `127.0.0.1:27060`.
+It's `steam.exe`.

 ## Protocol Handlers
 This is actually the Steam protocol handler.
 And that can also lead to
 {{< xref path="/post/2021/2021-03-17-attack-surface-analysis-2-custom-uri/"